rmedaer/rmedaer.github.io/_drafts/uri-sockets.md

 In this example I basically create a socket IPv4 on address `127.0.0.1` and port `80` with `SO_REUSEADDR` option enabled.

+__PRO:__ It might be specified in any configuration file because it's basically just a string.
+You don't need any complex structure to define socket type or options.

 ### Syntax

 The URI _scheme_ defines which socket family I have to use: